 4. You May Get Stared At

-Not only are you traveling as an American, which often warrants looks from the locals in any foreign country.
-If you are easy to spot sporting tons of college paraphernalia, a monogrammed backpack, Sperry’s boat shoes or other trendy apparel and accessories in the States some people will definitely notice.
+Traveling as an American often warrants looks from the locals in any foreign country.
+If you are easy to spot sporting tons of college paraphernalia, a monogrammed backpack, Sperry’s boat shoes, or other trendy apparel and accessories from the States some people will definitely notice.
 In addition to apparel, your voice can also trigger stares in public when you are with other Americans or your new international friends chatting at a cafe.

 More than a handful of times I’m certain I threw a lot of people off when I had to ask people if they minded speaking in English at the grocery store checkout or on public transportation if I needed directions.
 I definitely witnessed a couple of priceless facial expressions filled with surprise.
 This will happen to every American regardless of your ethnicity.

 People often equate going abroad for a semester with being too expensive and this statement is only partially true.
 For African-Americans, that notion likely comes up a lot more often as a deterrent for college students.
 There are a number of resources available to help students afford to study abroad including funds from your home university, a potential host university or study abroad program, and other organizations that support international study.

 Some study abroad organizations have scholarships or grants available for minorities and first-generation college students, for example Diversity Abroad has several scholarships to increase the different types of students studying abroad.
 Also, depending on where you choose to study the cost of living and the semester tuition may be lower than spending a semester at your home university.
 No matter what the cost is to study abroad, once you’re serious about going abroad start saving as soon as possible because the more you save the better.

 6. Don't Underestimate the Value of Alumni Advice